modzvilleusa/Modxo-PCB-for-Rp2040-tiny/README.md

 ![IMG_1251](https://github.com/user-attachments/assets/e80fc9ff-ca87-4dbd-a544-610b6278208e)

+**NOTE - Some people have reported  stability issues using the external 5v source.
+Hopefully this can be addressed in the software at some point.
+For better support for 1.6 consoles, use the V3 adapter.
+If you purchased a V2 from my shop and would like to exchange it for a V3, Send an email with your order number to modzvilleusa@proton.me and I'll swap it out for you.**

 <h1>LCD support.</h1>

-**PLEASE NOTE!** - The current public release (at the time of writing 1.4.0) of PrometheOS does not have support for LCD or RGB led output.
-I've tested a private build in which it is indeed working.
-However if you're interested in building these specifically for those features, I'd recommend waiting until they're added to the public release of PrometheOS.
+**PLEASE NOTE!** - The current public release (at the time of writing 1.5.0) of PrometheOS Supports LCDs over i2c, smbus or with a spi2par adapter using modified code for Modxo.

-<p>For an lcd you will need to use a spi2par adapter similar to OpenXenmium.
-The spi2par code has been tweaked for modxo, you will want to flash the spi2par firmware from here and follow the wiring diagram.
-I will be making a custom spi2par board soon that uses the same connectors as this modxo board to make the install easier.</p>
+<p>I will be updating this section with a proper guide soon.</p>

 https://github.com/Team-Resurgent/ModxoLegacyLCD/blob/main/ArdruinoProMicro/README.md